mk-ghosh-25/Linkedin-Job-Market-Analysis/README.md

-<h1 align="center">Linkedin Job Market Analysis</h1>
+<h1 align="center">Linkedin Job Market Analysis </h1>

 ## Overview
 Linkedin Job Market Analysis provides a valuable insights for Jobs available on Linkedin.
 It provides comprehensive understanding of market trends, in demand skills, popular industries & companies hiring, geographical analysis & predictive modelling.The goal of this project is to provide a comprehensive framework for Data Analysis to derive valuable Insights into Job Market Dynamics on Linkedin platform in India.
 <br><br><br>

 ## Business Requirements
 To Present a Visualizing report in Power BI that reflects the metrics in Linkedin Job market & other Key Performance Indicators (KPIs) & to provide an Insights on Linkedin Job Market trends that are valuable for job seekers & Employers.
-The analysis I conducted for this project are as follows:-
+The analysis I conducted for this project is as follows:-
 * Job Market Trends
 * Popular Industries & Companies
 * Skill Demand